verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 The WebLogic Kubernetes Operator is installed in the `verrazzano-system` namespace and is also part of the [istio-mesh](https://istio.io/latest/about/service-mesh/) deployed by Verrazzano.

+{{< alert title="NOTE" color="warning" >}}
+Verrazzano installs an instance of the WebLogic Kubernetes Operator.
+If you have a pre-existing instance of the operator, namespaces managed by each instance must be mutually exclusive.
+Do not label a namespace which is managed by the pre-existing WebLogic Kubernetes Operator, to also be managed by Verrazzano.
+{{< /alert >}}

 ## WebLogic OAM Component

 In Verrazzano, WebLogic workloads are specified as a [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) OAM Component and one component specifies exactly one WebLogic domain.
 An `ApplicationConfiguration` can contain multiple `VerrazzanoWebLogicWorkload` components and therefore, multiple WebLogic domains.
 You can specify `Traits` for one or more `VerrazzanoWebLogicWorkload` components.
 All WebLogic Domain CR fields can be specified in the `VerrazzanoWebLogicWorkload`.